-Crockpot Lava Cake | Chocolate
+Crockpot Vegan Chocolate Lava Cake

 This post may contain affiliate links.
 Read my full disclosure here.

 Did you know that you can make a cake in your crockpot?
 There are few desserts easier than a slow cooker cake, and this chocolatey wonder is one of the best I’ve ever made.
+We even have a vanilla crockpot lava cake recipe as well!

-How to make crockpot chocolate lava cake from scratch
+How to make dairy-free crockpot lava cake

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Place flour, baking powder, salt, and 1/4 cup cocoa powder in a large bowl and whisk together.
 Believe it or not, there is absolutely no sugar–or any sweetener for that matter–added to the cake batter.

 silver mixing bowl with applesauce, almond milk, and vanilla and bottle of vanilla in background